-he daily duties for all Center functions can be found in the Box/Pinyon in the External - MACC/MACC SOG,/Daily Duties SOG folder.
+he daily duties for all MACC functions can be found in the Box/Pinyon in the External - MACC/MACC SOG/Daily Duties SOG folder or a paper version in binder in the Center.
 The daily duties Standard Operating Guide (SOG) is a living document that is updated by regular, full-time employees whenever needed.

 There is a Daily Duties Checklist which is used to verify the important tasks have been completed and who completed them.
 The Checklist can be found in the Box/Pinyon in the External - MACC/MACC SOG/Daily Duties Checklist folder.
-The checklist will be completed every day the MACC is open and filed in the same folder under the year, month and by date.
+The checklist will be followed and completed every day the MACC is open.